 How frustrating is it when you have a good coach, push yourself in your training, and dial in your recovery, only to continually fall short of your aims on game day?
-When this happens, it’s easy to question what you could’ve done better, how much harder you could’ve worked, and whether you simply choked under pressure.
+When this happens, it’s easy to question what you could’ve done better, how much harder you could’ve worked, or whether you simply choked under pressure.

-Rather than needing to do more, there’s actually a fair chance that you need to do less of something—less chronic stress, less red-lining and, perhaps most significantly, less mouth breathing.
+Rather than needing to do more, there’s actually a fair chance you need to do less of something—less chronic stress, less red-lining and, perhaps most significantly, less mouth breathing during exercise.
 That’s right.
 The real reason for you coming up short again might be as simple as the fact that you’re locked in a dysfunctional breathing pattern.
-And you probably don’t even know it.
+You probably don’t even know it!

 One possible cause is that breathing is autonomous—we do it subconsciously because it’s the most crucial factor in our survival as human beings.
 But this also has a pitfall, in that because it happens automatically, we don’t think about it.

 This means that when you’re not training, you’re likely lapsing into breathing through your mouth.
 We can also consider this to be stress breathing, as taking in big gulps of air signals to your autonomic nervous system that it needs to click into and stay in a mode of heightened vigilance.
-This in turn can create excess tension in your soft tissues (see: that aching neck and upper back you’d love somebody to rub), which is exacerbated when we’re asking other muscles to take over the role of respiratory mechanics from the diaphragm we cut out of the equation when we breathe through our mouths.
+This, in turn, can create excess tension in your soft tissues (that aching neck and upper back you’d love somebody to rub), which is exacerbated when we’re asking other muscles to take over the role of respiratory mechanics from the diaphragm we cut out of the equation when we breathe through our mouths.

 If so, you’re gulping in more oxygen than your body can possibly process, not blowing off sufficient carbon dioxide, and asking those secondary respiratory muscles to contract faster and harder for longer.
-This is one of the primary reasons that people fall apart on a long run or ride.
+This is one of the primary reasons people fall apart on a long run or ride.
 We often attribute lacking the energy to continue to “bonking”—a depletion of glucose.
-And yet in reality, many such incidents are either caused by or contributed to by dysfunctional mouth breathing during exercise.
+And yet in reality, many such incidents are either caused by or attributed to dysfunctional mouth breathing during exercise.

 Patrick McKeown’s Tips for Replacing Mouth Breathing with Nasal Breaths